XiaoxiaChampon/ConvergenceConcepts/README.md

 # To do

+## 1/19/2023

+What do we want to create/produce

+- A set of notes with apps embedded created using R Markdown with shiny running in the background.
+    + I'd expect most people teaching these courses have experience in R and would have no issue modifying the notes as needed
+    + We would also have our version available for use on our shiny server
+- Add functionality to create sample paths one at a time to further visualize things (where applicable)
+- Add sections on comparisons of exact and approximate distributions via PDF/PMF overlays (in addition to the comparisons of the CDFs)
+    + Perhaps allow comparison of tail probabilities between these distributions as that is often what we find with CI/HT
+- Generally, try to frame things with more application when we can
+- Create video explanations using the notes/apps
+- Get the package on CRAN
+- Perhaps add more Monte Carlo simulation type things
+    + Could make it a bit more general and look at things like confidence interval comparisons and alpha/power control via simulation
+- Provide example projects/homework problems (but with more context if we can)

+## 1/12/2023

 - For next week: Read through things and determine what we want to add knowledge-wise

 Original paper: https://www.tandfonline.com/doi/epdf/10.1198/tas.2009.0032?needAccess=true&role=button